ConnectedLib/connectedlib10/modules/communitymapping/section-1-0.md

 ## Learning Outcomes For This Section

-**After completing the Community Mapping module, you will be able to...**
+**After completing Section 1.
+Introduction, you will be able to...**
 <ul class="fancy">
   <li>Explain what a community asset map is</li>
   <li>Describe why community mapping is valuable to your library</li>